Rita Moreno: Early years

-Moreno was born in Humacao, Puerto Rico, to Rosa María (née Marcano), a seamstress, and Francisco José "Paco" Alverío, a farmer.
-She was nicknamed "Rosita".
-Moreno, whose mother was 17 at the time of her birth, was raised in nearby Juncos.
+Rita Moreno was born Rosa Dolores Alverío Marcano, on December 11, 1931, in a Humacao, Puerto Rico, hospital to Rosa María (née Marcano) (1912–1999), a seamstress, and Francisco José "Paco" Alverío, a farmer who was born in 1908.
+She was nicknamed "Rosita" and raised in nearby Juncos.
 Her maternal grandparents were Justino Marcano (b.
 Puerto Rico) and Trinidad from Spain.
 Moreno's mother moved to New York City in 1936, taking her daughter, but not her son, Moreno's younger brother, Francisco, whom Moreno would not see again until 2021.
 Moreno adopted the surname of her first stepfather, Edward Moreno, Rosa Maria's second husband.
-She spent her teenage years living in the villages of Valley Stream on Long Island, part of the town of Hempstead bordering New York City.
+She spent her teenage years living in the NYC suburb of Valley Stream on Long Island.